GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-09-28-creating-opal-tools-for-stott-robots-handler.md

   - **required**: This tells Opal if it should or could provide this parameter.
 - **endpoint**: This should be the endpoint for your API and **must** be relative to the **discovery** endpoint.
 - **http_method**: This tells Opal what HTTP method to use.
-- **auth_requirements**: This is an Optional field and can be entirely omitted.
-Only populate this if you need an Authentication to run your tool either from Opal or another identity provider.
+- **auth_requirements**: This is an **optional** field and can be entirely omitted.
+Only populate this if you need an authentication to run your tool either from Opal or another identity provider.
   - **provider**: The name of the identity provider.
   - **scope_bundle**: The permission scope requested.
   - **required**: An indicator as to whether this authentication method is required or not.